Equine Stem Cell Injection: Step By Step

 Depending on the nature of the injury, the doctor may ultrasound your horse’s leg before injecting stem cells to assess progress and pinpoint the exact location of the lesion, ensuring the stem cells will be delivered to the area (or areas) that need them the most.

 We then clip and thoroughly scrub the area where the doctor will inject the stem cells.

 The doctor may choose to perform a regional nerve block proximal to the injured area so that your horse does not experience any discomfort when the needle (or needles) are placed into the lesion for injection of stem cells.
 By “numbing” that part of the leg, we also decrease the likelihood of leg movement during the procedure, which could result in loss of some stem cells.

+Next, the doctor uses ultrasound guidance to place a needle (or several needles) into the lesion. and carefully injects the stem cells.
+A protective bandage is placed on the limb an your horse is given a dose of anti-inflammatory medication.
 After this, your horse can go back to a stall to relax while the sedation wears off, and they are usually ready to trailer about 30 minutes later.
 The doctor will review the physical rehabilitation plan with you and make any alterations to it, if needed.